ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 ibmcloud cdb deployment-configuration <deployment name or CRN> [@JSON_FILE | JSON_STRING]
 ```

-The command reads the changes you would like to make from the JSON object or a file.
+The command reads the changes that you would like to make from the JSON object or a file.
 For more information, see the [reference page](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-configuration).

 ## Using the API